 Treatments for Children (newborn to 12 years)

 Children can benefit from Asian medicine as well!
-One of the cornerstones of traditional Chinese pediatric medicine is a very effective bodywork technique known as Pediatric Tuina.
+One of the cornerstones of traditional Asian pediatric medicine is a very effective bodywork technique known as Pediatric Tuina.
 This can be performed by the practitioner, but is also easy for the parents/caregivers to learn and do at home.
 Chinese herbs can also be safely administered orally or topically for children and our clinic stocks common pediatric formulas.
 Treatments for children may also include dietary recommendations, adjunct therapies, and even a small amount of acupuncture.

 Herbal and/or Dietary Consultations

 Meggan Baumgartner will talk to you about your health concerns and then, using traditional Chinese diagnostic techniques, tailor an herbal formula and/or dietary recommendations to you.
 This includes a full health history, assessment and written recommendations.
 No acupuncture or other modalities are utilized.

 Qigong (pronounced "Chee Gung") is a Chinese word that means "energy cultivation" or "energy exercise."
 Qigong routines have been practiced in China for thousands of years in order to improve health and wellness.
 Many different styles of qigong exist but most utilize a combination of conscious movement, breath awareness and visualization.
 Meggan offers a variety of Qigong classes, workshops and presentations throughout the year.
 The qigong classes range from 3-hour weekend workshops to evening weeknight series.
 Meggan has been practicing qigong since 2001 and practicing yoga and meditation since 1998.
 She is a certificated qigong teacher through the Ling Gui International Qigong School which is based in Portland, OR.

 |Acupuncture / Asian medicine||Initial visit - $205